rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 ## Parser

 We start with a bare minimum interface for a parser.
-It should allow one to parse a given text using a given non-terminal (which should be present in the grammar)
+It should allow one to parse a given text using a given nonterminal (which should be present in the grammar).
+Note that while `on_parse()` can accept any nonterminal, due to the technicality of Earley parsing, we can only accept nonterminals with a single expansion rule here.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>